 This accessible, evidence-based guide suggests a whole-school approach with specific interventions that can be used to successfully improve the wellbeing of teachers and students, making it an invaluable resource and must-read for all teaching professionals.

 1. Introduction 2.
 Making sense of the complex world of wellbeing 3.
 Your guide to the essential elements of wellbeing 4.
 The mechanisms that enable successful wellbeing interventions 5.
-A review of established school well-being programmes 6.
+A review of established school wellbeing programmes 6.
 Your guide to making the best-informed decisions

-‘If you care about the wellbeing of our students, you must read this book.
+‘If you care about the wellbeing of your students, you must read this book.
 Through the theory and practice of wellbeing in schools, Dr Burke is taking us on a fascinating journey of a child’s and school community’s wellbeing.
 It is all you need to know to create a wellbeing strategy in schools.
 The book is fresh, balanced, and highly recommended.’

-Dr Itai Ivtzan, Naropa University, Boulder, USA
+Dr Itai Ivtzan, Positive Psychologist and Associate Professor, Naropa University, Boulder, USA

 ‘This book is based firmly in positive psychology research and gives a solid rationale for why wellbeing is so central for all students.
 It is a volume of considerable depth and does not duck the challenges of context, the complexity of the concept, the resistance of some educators to fitting in yet another initiative, nor the problems associated with seeking ‘happiness’.
 Importantly it places teacher wellbeing at the heart of a whole-school approach and the centrality of caring school leadership for effective change.
 The theory is enhanced with the author’s own experiences, reflections and stories of practice from around the world.
 This is a welcome text for educators who want something more substantial than a simple ‘why what and how' of wellbeing.’